-- What is sales automation?
+- What sales automation is

-- Advantages and disadvantages of sales automation
+- Benefits of sales automation

 What is sales automation?

 Sales automation is a method of automating and streamlining repetitive tasks in the sales process with software that frees up your team to focus on selling.
 Using technology like machine learning (ML) and artificial intelligence (AI), sales reps can focus more on connecting with leads and making sales than administrative work.

 You can’t automate the entire sales process, but you make specific tasks like data entry, scheduling, lead scoring, and many types of emails much easier.
 No matter your industry or the size of your company, relieving sales reps from these kinds of tasks will significantly benefit your team and revenue.

 Sales automation is not meant to replace sales reps or remove the human element of sales.
 It’s designed to give sales reps more time to spend with leads and clients to form lasting relationships.

 How sales automation works

 Automating the sales process is a hybrid approach that aims to lighten the load on many projects.

 The level of automation depends on the company.
 For an enterprise, more automation may be necessary to keep up with a growing client base.
 For a small business, a few tasks may need to be automated to keep projects moving forward in a timely manner.